 An individual’s injury history can give insight into the likelihood of re-injury.
 Pre-season screening is essential to identify risk factors that could predispose an individual to injury.
 Most professional clubs perform musculoskeletal and functional movement screening on all of their players from age 8 upwards.
 This is to establish if an individual has any weaknesses that will make them more prone to injury.
 When an area is identified, corrective pre-habilitative exercise programme is given.
 The program given to these kids personally involves the coaches training them to get better with the use of products such as the Abacus, which you can find on this site.
 Abacus is widely popular among players of rugby as it’s not just meant to be used on legs but also arms, back and other pain affected regions.

-Adequate recovery and rehabilitation from previous injury is essential to avoid a knock on effect to other areas of the body and an impact on performance.
+Adequate recovery and rehabilitation from the previous injury is essential to avoid a knock-on effect to other areas of the body and an impact on performance.
 Physiotherapy is widely perceived as focusing on treating people after injury.
 However, physiotherapy’s role in enhancing performance is gaining ground over recent years and in Amity Wellness Health Retreat there are excellent retreats and therapies.

 At Response much of our work is about restoring equilibrium to achieve balanced form and function.
 We can target specific muscles that have been shown to be problematic in the past and work to stabilise specific joints, such as the ankle.
 This approach alone focuses on injury prevention and improved efficiency through enhanced muscle strength, flexibility, motor recruitment, neuromuscular control and spatial awareness.
 All of these elements then feed into an enhanced ability to perform.

 There are various steps that can be taken to reduce the chance of injury.

 Adequate warm up